lwade/euca-wiki/Netapp-support-3.2.md

 3. SC -> clone flexvol vol-X to new flexvol snap-Y -> netapp
 4. SC -> split clone -> netapp
 5. SC -> check split status -> netapp (do this over and over until split is done)
-6. SC -> delete temp snapshot from flexvol vol-X -> netapp Now the SC does an "attachVolume" for the SC itself so it can copy the snapshot to walrus.
+6. Now the SC does an "attachVolume" for the SC itself so it can copy the snapshot to walrus.